dozmorovlab/HiCcompare/README.md

 ## Citation

-Please cite `HiCdiff` if you use it in your analysis.
+Please cite `HiCcompare` if you use it in your analysis.

 HiCdiff: A method for joint normalization of Hi-C datasets and differential chromatin interaction detection John Stansfield, Mikhail G. Dozmorov